-The world is catching up to trekking.
-You can call it a lifestyle, hobby, passion or even a sport, but ultimately, the experience that you gain through these mysterious mountains is unfathomable.
+As the world slowly catches up to trekking, Nomads have made trekking a part of their lifestyle.
+And rightfully so, as the experience gained through trekking in these mysterious mountains is unfathomable.
 They have something great in store for everyone who becomes a part of the journey to scale them.

 Here are a few things that we have found how climbing mountains can help trekkers in a positive way.